Barcelona Sports Bars

 You’ve just touched down in Barcelona, and whilst you probably should be taking advantage of the nice weather to go and see some Gaudi, or at least take a token stroll around the Barri Gotic, the fact is the big game is on – and there’s no way in hell you’re going to miss it!

-That’s where your amigos at Barcelona Life come in handy, because whether it’s the Euros, the World Cup, the Champions League, El Clasico, a crunch fixture in the Premiership or the FA Cup final, we’re a sucker for sports too.
+That’s where your amigos at Barcelona Life come in handy, because whether it’s the Euros in 2020, the World Cup 2022, the Champions League final, El Clasico, a crunch fixture in the Premiership or the FA Cup final, we’re a sucker for sports too.
 And that’s just the football…

 But if you’re an American feeling lost without somewhere to watch the Superbowl, an Englishman missing Wimbledon tennis, or any other international sport, then a good bet is to drop by either one of the city’s many Irish bars, or one of the specialist sports bars dotted around town.